forthfora/five-pebbles-bad-apple/README.md

 Open the .sln file in VS, and build the .dll!
 Hopefully it should now be able to be installed and will play your video!

+There are also a bunch of const parameters in the mod itself you can mess around with, the comments should explain what most of them do!
+All the important ones are found in the VideoPlayer script!

 If you need any help, or want me to convert a certain video for you, feel free to ask!